Falcatifolium

 Falcatifolium is a genus of conifers of the family Podocarpaceae.
-The genus includes evergreen dioecious shrubs and large trees of up to 36 m.
-Five species are presently recognized.
-The genus was first described by de Laubenfels in 1969, and is composed of species formerly classified in genus Dacrydium.
+The genus includes six species of dioecious shrubs and large trees of up to 36 m.
+The genus was first described by de Laubenfels in 1969, and is composed of species formerly classified in the genus Dacrydium.

-The Facatifolium genus ranges from New Caledonia to the Malay Peninsula, including New Guinea, the Indonesian islands of Sulawesi, Borneo, and the Obi and Riau Islands, and the Philippine island of Mindoro.
+The Facatifolium genus ranges from New Caledonia to the Malay Peninsula, including New Guinea, the Indonesian islands of Sulawesi, Sumatra, Borneo, and the Obi and Riau Islands, and the Philippine island of Mindoro.

 Falcatifolium taxoides from New Caledonia is the exclusive host of the Parasitaxus usta, the only known parasitic gymnosperm.